 Today we are entering the season of spring, it’s an ideal opportunity for fresh beginnings.
 It’s time to set the dinosaur free.
 It is time to turn our energies toward the things we’d like to see happen in our world.
 We all want health, prosperity, and the dignity of being heard, and we want it for all.
 It’s time to step away from those things that tear us apart and put our focus on those things that bring us together.
 Love heals and fear divides, let us find the exit to hell together.

 Melancholy is common, and probably even more common these days.
-This meandering affliction has flitted in and out of my life with an erratic flow, mostly hidden away as a secret despair.
+This meandering affliction has flitted in and out of my life in an erratic flow, mostly hidden away as a secret despair.
 And within those months and even years I felt utterly exhausted and completely incapable of succeeding at any task.
-Yet, somehow, I pushed through, numb and only partially engaged, fat with anxiety.
-I seemed to be on auto pilot, unable to take control, my lifetime of gaffs and blunders were the only memories I’d play, over and over like the relentless refrain of an old song stuck in my head.
+Yet, somehow, I pushed through, numb and only partially engaged.
+Fat with anxiety.
+I was on auto pilot, completely unable to plot a course for my future.
+My lifetime of gaffs and blunders replayed throughout my waking hours on and on like the relentless refrain of an old song stuck in my head.

 As I grew older, my list of botches grew longer and longer.
-And then, when people confided to me with their own troubles, I found myself automatically adding them to my own litany of unravellings or downfalls to solve.
+And then, when people confided to me with their own troubles, I oddly found myself automatically adding them to my own litany of unravellings or downfalls to solve.
 A ridiculous notion at best, as though I could fix their problems too.
 Soon, in any conversation I found myself begging in a silent voice, “Please don’t ask anything of me with your expectant eyes and anxious energy for I cannot carry your burden too.”
-And in reality, I’m sure if they knew what I was thinking, they’d have thought I’d lost my ever-loving mind, and replied, “But I haven’t asked you for a thing.”
-And deep-down, despite my exaggerated sense of responsibility, I knew this to be true.
+And in reality, I’m sure if they knew what I was thinking, they’d have thought I’d lost my ever-loving mind, and would reply, “But I haven’t asked you for a thing.”
+And deep-down, despite my exaggerated sense of responsibility, I would know this to be true.
 As a middle child from a dysfunctional family, I was always trying to make it better for everyone else because that was my job.
-I was forever on guard, reading a rooms emotion, either trying to defuse the bomb before it exploded or running before it did.
-Focusing on others to maintain a smoother road of life absolutely crushed my ability to manifest a clear future for myself.
+I was forever on guard.
+As soon as I’d enter a room, I would read the emotion gathered there and either try to defuse the bomb before it exploded or run away before it did.
+Unfortunately, by continually focusing on others to maintain a smoother road of life I crushed my ability to define a clear future for myself.

 I’m not going to lie, it’s a bit unnerving comparing people to lizards, it puts me at risk of having a raging reptile or a pissy progenitor on my doorstep.
 I’ll put a pee-pad on the landing.
 Now, back to my weird, and over-simplified comparison, the most obvious difference between a human and a lizard is that people have a desire to determine their own path in life and can actively plan towards attaining that goal.
 In essence, we try, we fail, we try, we fail, we try, we succeed and we grow—remove the pee-pad.
 Whereas, lizards simply live in the moment fulfilling their own needs; eating, drinking and fornicating.